 For most of us choosing a new pair of glasses means choosing a new pair of frames, and we don’t always consider what optical lenses to put in them.
-Just like choosing a car, there are many types of lenses which offer different levels of performance; from the latest technological developments with tailor-made options for the best possible vision, to great value ranges suitable for all budgets – available in both single vision and multifocal.
+Just like choosing a car, there are many types of lenses that offer different levels of performance; from the latest technological developments with tailor-made options for the best possible vision to great value ranges suitable for all budgets – available in both single vision and multifocal.
 At Optical Masters, we pride ourselves on recommending the best lenses available so you get the best choice to suit your needs.

 To find out more about lens options, take a look at the information sections below or visit our store to discuss your requirements with one of our expert opticians.

 Single vision lenses have one single prescription across their entire surface and are suitable in all scenarios, whether you need your glasses for driving, working or reading.

 Lenses can be made of various materials of varying weight and thickness – the overall result depends on the density of the lens material as well as your personal prescription.
 As a general rule, if you are long-sighted your lenses are thickest in the middle, and the opposite is true if you are short-sighted, the lenses are thickest at the edges.

 For athletes and sports applications, we highly recommend Polycarbonate Lenses.
 Polycarbonate is virtually unbreakable, and it is used exclusively by many of the world’s finest sports glasses manufacturers and optical laboratories.

 Eyes change throughout our lives, gradually losing the ability to focus on close objects.
 During our mid-forties, the lenses in our eyes become stiffer, and the muscles that control them change – which eventually causes blurred vision.
 This is called Presbyopia.